await-resolve

 4. The resolve task fails, causing the corresponding await to be stuck in an infinite wait.

-5. Multiple resolve tasks associated with the same key, resulting in an exception.
+5. Multiple resolve tasks associated with the same key, resulting in duplicate resolve actions, will throw an exception.

 The deadlock detection mechanism automatically detects the above exceptions, terminates the waiting state of await, and throws a dead lock found. exception.